Nuclei and automorphism groups of generalized twisted Gabidulin codes: acknowledgment

 \section{acknowledgment}

 This work is supported by the Research Project of MIUR (Italian Office for University and Research) ``Strutture geometriche, Combinatoria e loro Applicazioni" 2012.
-Yue Zhou is supported by the Alexander von Humboldt Foundation and the National Natural Science Foundation of China (No.\ 11401579, 11531002).
+Yue Zhou is supported by the Alexander von Humboldt Foundation and the National Natural Science Foundation of China (No.\ 11771451).
+The authors would like to thank the anonymous referee for her/his valuable comments and suggestions on the manuscript.